Hassan Yussuff

 Hassan Yussuff (born December 15, 1957) is a Canadian labour leader and politician.
 From 2014 to 2021, Yussuff served as president of the Canadian Labour Congress (CLC), the first visible minority person to hold the role.
 In 2021, Yussuff was appointed by Prime Minister Justin Trudeau to serve as Canadian Senator from Ontario.

 Early life

 Yussuff emigrated to Canada from Guyana as a young man to work as a heavy truck mechanic.
 Once he arrived in Toronto, Yussuff soon found employment on the plant floor of CanCar, a local automotive parts manufacturer.

 Career

 Canadian Auto Workers

 Yussuff first became a member of the Canadian Auto Workers (CAW) union while at CanCar.
 Within a year, he was elected plant chairman of Local 252 of the Canadian Auto Workers at the age of 19.
-Yussuff was later elected plant chairman of the General Motors Truck Centre.
-He later served as a staff representative in the organizing and service departments before being appointed as Director of the CAW Human Rights Department.